Guided tour of Kekova sunken city, Myra rock tombs and St Nicholas' Church

 The site is now a museum, preserving its excellent Byzantine architecture and the many ancient frescoes within.
 It is also a site of special religious import, especially to Eastern Orthodox Christians who hold St Nicholas in great esteem as the patron of small children.

 Nearby, just inland from Demre, are found the spectacular Myra rock tombs.
-A prominent city in the 1st century BC, Myra today is known for its impressive theatre and striking tombs cut into the rock face.
+A prominent city in the 1st century BC, Myra today is known for its impressive theater and striking tombs cut into the rock face.
 Due to earthquakes, Muslim raiding and an awful plague, which swept through Anatolia during the 6th century AD, Myra was mostly abandoned by the 11th century.

 Speak to someone